 As my intention is to download my thoughts, experiences and information and maintain a pure stream of information on how to play better golf simply and consistently

-You will also notice that the format is very simple, there is no big golf scene header, a minimum of pictures in most posts, nothing should pop up on the screen.
+You will also notice that the format is very simple, there is no big golf scene header and there is a minimum of pictures in most posts

 It’s just a stream of pure information to allow us to get onto the task at hand – simply better golf.